How Agile transparency reduces project risk

 - Decide what to do – Identify one or two of the highest priority items and determine what you will do to mitigate, promote or change them.

 - Close – Give everyone a chance to reflect on the retro.

 Other resources that will help you get the most out of retrospectives are:

 Retrospectives are most valuable when they are well-facilitated.
 The facilitator should ensure that everyone’s voice is heard.
 Techniques such as silent brainstorming can work well to gather a divergent set of views.
 It’s also important that the whole team is involved.
 If you are a Scrum team, it can be useful to have the Product Owner there too.

 Retrospectives rely on a high level of commitment and respect.
 Without trust and respect we are at risk of creating a blame culture which is a strong disincentive to transparency.
 It can take teams some time to develop the empathy and trust needed for truly deep retrospection on their work as a team.

 Tip: Working within the framework described in Agile Retrospectives, you can begin to create your own.
-Here is a blog post and video describing The Treasure Island Retrospective that Paul Flewelling, one of our former Agile Coaches, created.
+Our Retrospective ideas blog post collects a number that we’ve created at Boost.

 How Agile transparency reduces project risk in practice